PierfrancescoAmendola/PierfrancescoAmendola/README.md

     Ranked **5th** in the first edition and **3rd** in the second.
 * **Merit Scholarship – Freie Universität Berlin (declined):**
     Awarded a scholarship for advanced studies at **Freie Universität Berlin**, declined in order to complete the Computer Science degree in Italy.
-* **Amazon KDP self-publishing:**
+* **Published children’s books via Amazon Kindle Direct Publishing (KDP):**
   Wrote and self-published four children’s books through Amazon KDP, covering educational, narrative, and coloring themes.
 Managed the entire creative process — writing, illustration design, layout, and publication. https://www.amazon.it/stores/Pierfrancesco-Amendola/author/B0G2FJ3QPF?ref=ap_rdr&isDramIntegrated=true&shoppingPortalEnabled=true
+* **Theatre Activities:**
+  Active participant in theatrical productions and stage performances.
+Performed in multiple theatrical shows as part of an organized theatre program.
+Member of the Tricca Ballacche Theatre Company.
+Performed on stage at the Auditorium of Bagnoli for Christmas, contributing to live theatrical productions.
 * **Award Ceremony – 49th National Competition “Civis Sum”**
   Participated in the national award ceremony recognizing civic engagement and cultural excellence.
 * **Learning Walk in San Giovanni a Teduccio:**